 Improve overall student achievement Provide Tier 2/Tier 3 intervention for the students in the lower 25% To improve over- all achievement, each teacher will be assigned 2 to 3 students from the bottom 25%.
 They will track their grades, oversee conference period usage, tutoring, and parental contact. -Added duty compensation -Documenting interventions through Mojave \$3000 Growth of the lower 25% Offer Tier 3 Intervention To improve achievement in the lower 25%, ELA and Math teachers will collaborate with 21 st Century programs for tutoring and enrichment opportunities Added duty compensation work logs sign-in sheets test scores \$3000 Improve overall student achievement Close the Achievement Gap Differentiated Tier 1 Instruction for all students An AP Mentor will be provided with added duty in order to improve over-all student achievement, support retention, and maintain the ethnic diversity in AP classes.
 Added duty for AP Mentor sign-in sheets \$2250 Growth of the lower 25% To improve student achievement, Freshman and Sophomore students who RTI classes class rosters place in the bottom 25% in Math, will be placed in a Response to Intervention class targeting essential skill deficits.
-Improve overall student achievement Close the achievement gap Growth of the lower 25% Differentiated Tier 1 instruction for all students Additional time for planning The opportunity to participate in pre-service Professional Development will be offered; additional planning time will also be made available throughout the school year to support the work begun during PLCs.
-Added duty compensation PLC agendas that include description of the requirements for added duty compensation AND the accompanying final products \$7300
+Improve overall student achievement Close the achievement Differentiated Tier 1 instruction for all students Additional time for The opportunity to participate in pre-service Professional Development will be offered; additional Added duty compensation PLC agendas that include description of the requirements for added duty compensation AND the \$7300 gap Growth of the lower 25% planning planning time will also be made available throughout the school year to support the work begun during PLCs. accompanying final products

-ESTIMATED BUDGET WITH BENEFITS\ = \$ 1,959,462.90
+ESTIMATED BUDGET WITH BENEFITS = \$ 1,959,462.90

-\Any adjustments to the District adopted expenditure budget will occur through the budget modification process.
+Any adjustments to the District adopted expenditure budget will occur through the budget modification process.